 But, feeling uncomfortable is okay.
 Don’t feel guilty or spoiled because of that.
 It gets easier with each new turn.
 Maybe you’ll find out that you’re not really that shy and that you actually like meeting new people.
 Or that you don’t really have that big of a problem with asking what you want – new surroundings and new situations help you discover some personal qualities that were buried somewhere deep inside your comfort zone.

 As with all travel plans, it’s a smart move to be prepared for anything: find accommodation, check the food prices, learn something about the culture of the country you’re visiting.
 The last thing you’d like is to insult somebody for entering their home while still wearing shoes – which is insulting in some countries.
+The good news is that according to market research firm Technavio, the global adventure tourism market will grow at a CAGR of nearly 46% during through 2022 and it will be even easier to travel solo in the future.

 So, prepare an “anxiety toolbox” for yourself, which will help soothe your anxiety in these situations.
 It might be a body scan meditation or a grounding technique.
 What I find most effective for myself is to stop, take a deep breath, observe and list five things that are surrounding me.
 This brings me back to my rational self that tells me it’s going to be fine and what are the next steps (e.g. asking someone on the street for the nearest hostel).
 But, this is what works for me; you should find something that will soothe you the best.